 - Communication: Tools that are aimed at facilitating communication between healthcare professionals and patients (for example, chatbots).

 - EMR/ Practice Management: Special solutions that replace, enhance, or improve traditional health record systems.

 - Surgery: Digital tools for surgeons (for example, Gauss Surgical, a blood loss monitoring system for an iPad).

-- Referrals: Special platforms aimed at helping physicians transfer patients to right healthcare professionals for further treatment.
+- Referrals: Special platforms aimed at helping physicians transfer patients to the right healthcare professionals for further treatment.

 - Care Coordination: Patient engagement platforms that allow medical institutions to keep all parties involved in patient treatment coordinated and informed.

-- Infection Control: Systems that ensure the proper hygiene (for example, Xenex, disinfection robots equipped with the ultraviolet light).
+- Infection Control: Systems that ensure proper hygiene (for example, Xenex, disinfection robots equipped with the ultraviolet light).

 - Hospitalization: Tools created for patient intake optimization within medical organizations.